thma/generic-persistence/README.md

 ## Short demo

-Here comes a short demo that demonstrate how close my library comes to the proclaimed design goals.
+Here now follows a short demo that shows how the library looks and feels from the user's point of view.

 ```haskell
 {-# LANGUAGE DeriveDataTypeable#-}